View beef products Search beef products

 than roasting.

-back legs and needs long, slow cooking, but is
+and back legs and needs long, slow cooking, but

 WE HOPE YOU ENJOY OUR BEEF!